umlx5h/LLPlayer/README.md

 ### Later

-- [ ] Support for dictionary API for specific languages (English definitely)
+- [ ] Support for dictionary API or for specific languages (English, Japanese, ...)
 - [ ] Dedicated support for Japanese for watching anime.
   - [ ] Word Segmentation Handling
   - [ ] Use WebView to incorporate [rikaichamp](https://github.com/birchill/10ten-ja-reader), etc.